sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Ensure consistency in status codes across the entire API to avoid confusion.
+### Ensure consistency in status codes across the entire API to avoid confusion
 Use consistent HTTP status codes throughout your API to provide a uniform and predictable experience for clients.
 Consistency helps avoid confusion and ensures that clients can reliably interpret the results of their requests.